pascal-felique/NNCV/README.md

 We have provided an Excel sheet with the choice of resolutions for images and patches that are used during Curriculum Learning.

-There is an Excel sheet with the durations of the simulations to indicate that training becomes more difficult during the curriculum.
+There is an Excel sheet with the durations of the simulations to indicate that the training becomes more difficult when moving further through the curriculum stages.

 And finally, there is an Excel sheet with the efficiency measurements for the different trained models.